aven330/Sharpe_Ratio/README.md

 # Sharpe Ratio Analysis

-### Akhil Venkat
+## Akhil Venkat

 ---

 ## What is the Sharpe Ratio?

-The Sharpe Ratio measures the average return earned in excess of the risk-free rate per unit of total risk in an attempt to quantify the given success of any investment in comparison to a risk-free investment.
+The Sharpe Ratio measures the average return you earned above the risk-free rate per unit of total risk in an attempt to quantify the given success of any investment in comparison to a risk-free investment.

+## Why is the Sharpe Ratio Usefull?

+The Sharpe Ratio allows an investor to differentiate which investments returns were the most risk efficent compared to something more concrete like a Treasury bill or bond.
+And since it is a ratio, of annualized values, you can compare it to any investment allowing you to make more informed decisions.

 ## How is it calculated?